Reduce your water bill, and your impact on the environment with these water-saving tips:

 Switch to a Low-Flow Shower Head

 Low-flow showerheads use 2.5 gallons per minute (gpm); older models use as much as 5.5 gpm.
-Make the switch and you'll reduce your water bill by 25-60% (US Department of Energy).
+Make the switch and you'll reduce your water bill by 25-60 percent (US Department of Energy).

 Take Shorter Showers